xmtp/xmtp-dot-org/docs/dev-concepts/architectural-overview.md

 ## Network layer

-The network layer provides the XMTP network which is comprised of **nodes** (computers) running XMTP node software.
+The network layer provides the XMTP network, which is composed of **nodes** (computers) running XMTP node software.

 The XMTP network enables any computer running XMTP node software to participate in the network.
 Currently, the node software is closed source and all nodes in the XMTP network are operated by XMTP Labs.
 XMTP Labs is working toward a phased decentralization of the network and will share a roadmap in the coming months.